 You don’t just have to take our word that this is a great place to stay; the Travel Channel rated it as the best youth hostel in Waikiki!
 Be sure to take advantage of the daily excursions on offer.

-You won’t even have to take the one block walk to enjoy the ocean from Hotel Renew.
-It has jaw-dropping views of Waikiki Beach from private balconies!
+You won’t even have to take the one block walk to enjoy the ocean from this Waikiki hotel.
+It’s right on the famous beach, and has an incredible infinity pool!

 Just imagine sitting on a traditional Hawaiian lanai with a cocktail in hand looking out over Waikiki.
-That dream becomes a reality at this beautiful property!
+That dream becomes a reality at this beautiful Honolulu VRBO.

 Looking out over Waikiki Beach, Diamond Head is a dormant volcano and US State Monument.
 It’s a steep but relatively easy hike that you can complete in less than an hour – and those views!